Getting a signature and doing the job are only your first steps. Billing is the final and most crucial stage in your electrical business.

 - By mail.

 Next, list your accepted payment methods.
-If you take credit card payments, include the credit cards you accept and even which you prefer as payment methods.
+If you take credit card payments, include the credit cards you accept.
+You can even mention which payment type and card provider you prefer.
+The easier you make it for your customers to access these payment methods, the more likely you are to receive payment.

-An electrician invoice template Excel sheet increases your efficiency in the long run, but it takes time to create the initial template.
-If this is your current dilemma, we’ve got you covered.
+An electrician invoice template Excel sheet increases your efficiency in the long run, but as indicated by our tests, it takes time to create the initial template.
+If you have concerns about that, we’ve got you covered.

 Skip Excel: Download your electric bill invoice template